bence9410/amusement-park/README.md

 Build all images with the dockerBuildAll.sh, then run the dockerRunAppAndDB.sh.
 It starts the app in docker with 2 replicas and the performance-test db with admin users in it.
 Execute the performance tests in the tester folder with 'mvn test'.
-There is a results.csv is created in the tester folder, it would be better to monitor the app with Dynatrace or with similar tool.
+There is a results.csv created in the tester folder, it would be better to monitor the app with Dynatrace or with similar tool.
 In the beginning it was nice to see the memory consumption in JConsole and see how performance changes when changing memory limits.
 This test uses multiple threads, when I started I let JPA do the updates on managed entities, but that was modifying the read values, I modify the value in db with a query now.